 This is not as easy to answer as you might imagine.
 The reason is subjectivity.
 ‘When will this be ready to drink?’ is an impossible question to answer unless you know something about the taste of the person who asked it.
 Your bottle of mature Bulgarian Cabernet might be my bottle of tired out plonk.
 The same is true of national preferences: the French regard the British love of older Champagnes as verging on the perverse, while we find some of the bubbly they drink under-ripe.

-For all that, some wines are better suited to cellaring than others.
+For all that, some wines are better suited to a built in wine cellar than others and there are many wine storage solutions.
 Reds with plenty of tannin, such as Barolo, red Bordeaux and Port, are obvious candidates, as are top Rhônes (Hermitage, Cornas, Côte Rôtie and Châteauneuf-du-Pape), Tuscan wines such as Brunello di Montalcino, Chianti Classico and the so-called Supertuscans, the best Spanish reds (from Rioja, Ribera del Duero, Priorat and Toro), really good red Burgundy, Australian Shiraz, Napa Valley Cabernet Sauvignon and a handful of South American and South African reds.